zonxa/seal/docs/GettingStarted.md

 # Getting Started

+!!! note
+    This guide is meant to help you quickly bootstrap with Seal.
+Before deploying your app to production or Mainnet, please review the full Seal documentation to understand the design, security best practices, and operational requirements.

+## Bootstrap your app

 Seal makes it simple to add decentralized encryption and programmable access control to your Web3 applications.
 Follow these steps to get started:

 **1. Install the Seal SDK**